mariyahrhm/python-practice/README.md

 ## Technical Documentation:

 The quiz logic is inside a function run_quiz().

+Each difficulty level has its own set of questions which the user can choose.

+The quiz uses branching `if`/`elif`/`else` conditioned by user input to determine which set of instructions to execute which runs in one block.

+The user is able to type their own answers via the input() function.

+The variable score starts at 0 and counts (score += 1) correct answers, the score is displayed at the end.

-A while True loop allows replay until the user enters n.
+A while True loop allows replay until the user enters `n` to stop the quiz.

-Score is tracked with a score variable and displayed at the end.

-Each difficulty level has its own set of questions.
+## Limitations:

+Exact letter matching for levels: requires `E`, `M`, or `H` in uppercase

+Hard‑coded questions: Changing quiz content requires editing the code.